melezhik/outthentic/README.md

         HELLO Outhentic

-The code above declares that stdout should have lines 'I am ok' and 'HELLO Othentic'.
+The code above declares that stdout should have lines 'I am ok' and 'HELLO Outhentic'.

 - **regular expression**